Education

 Oceans and Human Health Courses

-Melissa Ryan holds a M.S. in Natural Health and one of her professional interests is the relationship between oceans and human health.
+Melissa Ryan holds a M.S. degree in Natural Health and one of her professional interests is the relationship between oceans and human health.
 Within this field lie the answers to questions such as: What can we learn from a squid about our own nervous system?
 How can substances found in marine sponges help to treat cancer?
+And why does spending time by the ocean calm our nerves?

-MMC created two online courses on Oceans and Human Health (OHH).
-These courses have been offered as professional development for teachers through the nonprofit College of Exploration, and to undergraduate students at a local Connecticut college.
+MMC has created two online courses on Oceans and Human Health.
+These professional development courses have been offered to teachers through the nonprofit College of Exploration, and to undergraduate students at Goodwin College in East Hartford, CT.
 The materials serve as a general introduction to this cutting-edge topic in ocean science.
 Global climate change, harmful algal blooms, marine biopharmaceuticals, and the use of marine organisms as biomedical models are some of the topics explored.